- Location: Kansas

 As long as you have a current Kansas driver's license or a motorcycle license, you may legally operate a motor scooter on Kansas highways.
 You are also required to wear a helmet (if you are under 18) and all riders must wear eye protection.
 If you want to legally carry a passenger, the moped must be equipped with a permanently-attached seat designed for passengers.
 All passengers must ride astride―no handstands, please.

-The definition of motor-driven cycle, which includes motor scooters, refers to any two-wheel vehicle "with a motor which produces not to exceed 5 brake horsepower" according to the Kansas Motorcycle Manual.
+The definition of motor-driven cycle, which includes motor scooters, states that the motor must not exceed 5 brake horsepower.
 Basically, it's considered a small motorcycle.

 Because a motor scooter is defined as having a higher horsepower than a moped, to ride one, you have to get a motorcycle operator's driver's license.